Skip to main content

 However, we encourage print files to be exported from the software previously listed above... the reason is Photoshop is a pixel-based program that is meant for image manipulation.
 Psd (Photoshop) files can be edited as long as it is not flattened (check your layers palette); but if you save your work as a jpg, png or tif is basically just an image and cannot be edited easily.

-4. Indesign, Illustrator, & Photoshop oh my!
+4. InDesign, Illustrator, & Photoshop oh my!

 These programs each have specific roles and are designed to work together.
 While you "can" design whole jobs in any three, it is usually best to use them for their intended purpose.
 Think of InDesign as the project manager, while Illustrator and Photoshop are individual tradesmen.